shearichard/python-unittest-sandbox/README.md

 ### module_framework_illustrator

 `module_framework_illustrator`, outputs text to illustrate the order in which different elements of a unittest based module execute.
+This module is significantly based on a blog post I found but cannot now re-find so I'm sorry I can't credit the author but I am grateful.
+If you'd like to get in touch I will be happy to provide a credit - just raise an issue on this repository.

-This may be invoked as follows.
+This module may be invoked as follows.
 ```
 python -m module_framework_illustrator
 ```